Taut submanifolds are algebraic: The proof

 We now handle the case when $M$ is a taut submanifold.
 It is more convenient to work in ${\mathbb R}^n$.
 Let $M_\epsilon$ be a tube over $M$ of sufficiently small radius that $M_\epsilon$ is an embedded hypersurface in ${\mathbb R}^n$.
 Then $M_\epsilon$ is a taut hypersurface~\cite{Pi}, so that by the above $M_\epsilon$ is algebraic.
 Consider the focal map $F_\epsilon : M_\epsilon \rightarrow M \subset {\mathbb R}^n$ given by

 where $\xi$ is the outward field of unit normals to the tube $M_\epsilon$.
 Any point of $M_\epsilon$ has an open neighborhood $U$ parametrized by an analytic algebraic map.
-The first derivatives of this parametrization are also analytic algebraic~\cite[p.\ 54]{BCR}, and thus the Gram-Schmidt process applied to these first derivatives and some constant non-tangential vector produces the vector field $\xi$ and shows that $\xi$ is analytic algebraic on $U$.
+The first derivatives of this parametrization are also analytic algebraic~\cite[p.\ 54]{BCR}, and thus the Gram-Schmidt process, applied to these first derivatives and some constant non-tangential vector, produces the vector field $\xi$ and shows that $\xi$ is analytic algebraic on $U$.
 Hence $F_\epsilon$ is analytic algebraic on $U$ and so the image $F_\epsilon (U) \subset M$ is a semialgebraic subset of ${\mathbb R}^n$.
-Covering $M_\epsilon$ by finitely many sets of this form $U$, we see that $M$, being the union of their images under $F_\epsilon$, is a semialgebraic subset of ${\mathbb R}^n$.
-Then the Zariski closure $\overline{M}^{\text{zar}}$ of $M$ is an irreducible algebraic variety of the same dimension as $M$ and contains $M$.
+Covering $M_\epsilon$ by finitely many sets of the kind of $U$, we see that $M$, being the union of their images under $F_\epsilon$, is a semialgebraic subset of ${\mathbb R}^n$.
+Then the Zariski closure $\overline{M}^{\text{zar}}$ of $M$ is an irreducible algebraic variety of the same dimension as $M$ and contains $M$ (see~\cite{CCJ} for more details).